ASU Law names Sports Law and Business program for Allan 'Bud' Selig

 Over the past several years, Selig has been a great supporter of the Sports Law and Business program.
 Selig was ASU Law’s convocation speaker and was the founding member of the Sports Law and Business Advisory Board.
 Selig also teaches in the program allowing students a unique opportunity to learn from someone who has been on the front lines of sports administration.

 “We are grateful for the continued support of Commissioner Selig and his dedication to this program,” said Glenn Wong, distinguished professor of law and executive director of the Allan "Bud" Selig Sports Law and Business program.
-“Through his naming of our Master of Sports Law and Business program and his support of our Selig Scholars, ASU Law is able to provide access to an unparalleled law and graduate school experience.”
+“Through his naming of our Sports Law and Business program and his support of our Selig Scholars, ASU Law is able to provide access to an unparalleled law and graduate school experience.”

-The Allan “Bud” Selig Master of Sports Law and Business program features the expertise of world-class faculty and programming to provide specialized and targeted experiences for legal scholars with career aspirations in sports.
+The Allan “Bud” Selig Sports Law and Business program features the expertise of world-class faculty and programming to provide specialized and targeted experiences for legal scholars with career aspirations in sports.
 It is the only law program in the U.S. that combines sports, law, and business into one comprehensive program.

 “We are very proud of our immensely popular Sports Law and Business program,” said Sylvester.
 “Nowhere else in the country can a law school provide students practical experiences, taught by professors at the peak of their careers, to succeed in the sports industry, than here at ASU Law.”